DavidClamp/supermarket-game/TESTING.md

 - Users must enter valid field types (ensure the correct input `type=""` is used)
 - Users cannot brute-force a URL to navigate to a restricted pages

-Python Projects:

-- Users cannot perform CRUD functionality if not authenticated (if login functionality exists)
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers/admins

 You'll want to test all functionality on your application, whether it's a standard form, or CRUD functionality, for data manipulation on a database.
 Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).
 You should include any manual tests performed, and the expected results/outcome.